 BR: I wouldn’t think now.

-NL: I meant more at the time of these events, the 50s and 60s [talking over each other]
+NL: I meant more at the time of these events, the Fifties and Sixties [talking over each other]

 BR: Oh yeah.
 In my mind?
 No question about it.
-They was racial profiling and everything.
+There was racial profiling and everything.
 But the blacks particularly.

 NL: Were there ever people that raised that issue or spoke out against it?